Answering Your FAQ About Social Security Disability And SSI

 Yes.
 SSA denies about 60 percent of the people filing initial applications.

-How often is Garner & Arnic, LLP, successful?
+How often is Garner & Arnic, successful?

 Our overall award rate is about 80 to 90 percent.